-Overtime is included at a total of \$117,000.00 to assist with post-crash details/investigations, and any other official duties which may require officers to go over the 40-hour work week that are MCSAP approved.
+Overtime is included at a total of \$150,000.00 to assist with post-crash details/investigations, and any other official duties which may require officers to go over the 40-hour work week that are MCSAP approved.
+MCSU will utilize all Level I certified inspectors to increase the total number of Level I inspections.